Current Restoration Projects

 The Plains Vintage Railway & Historical Museum always has a variety of restoration projects on the go, read on to find out more about them, or to find one you may be interested in coming down to The Plains to help us with.
 Of course, if you're unable to get your hands dirty, restoring these wonders of the past doesn't come cheap, so donations are always welcome.
 Some of our projects have specific GiveALittle projects set-up, so to donate to a specific project just click the Donate button in the relevant section.
 Otherwise, just click the donate button below to help us return these items to their former glory!

-We have recently acquired DSA 218 from the Pukeuri Freezing Works near Oamaru and as such we are now needing your help to fund its restoration!
+We acquired DSA 218 from the Pukeuri Freezing Works near Oamaru on 4th April 2014.

 UPDATE - January 2015

-We have diagnosed and repaired the main mechanical fault with the DSA, a piston had almost completely disintegrated!
-With that fixed, thanks to a spare from our spare DSA engine, we have been able to move onto other jobs - first up is replacing the oil which has become contaminated with coolant and diesel and then replacing the batteries.
-This will enable the locomotive to be run and let us diganose any other problems it may have before we can strip it back and spruce it up with a nice new paint job.
-As such we're still needing your donations to keep the project moving, so click the 'Donate Now' in the Give A Little box at the bottom of this page to help us complete our restoration.
+We have diagnosed and repaired the main mechanical fault with the DSA, a piston had almost completely disintegrated.
+With that fixed, we have been able to move onto other jobs - first up is replacing the oil which has become contaminated with coolant and diesel and then replacing the batteries.
+This will enable the locomotive to be run and let us diagnose any other problems it may have before we can strip it back and apply a new paint job.

 History of DSA 218